 Search for Device Manager and click the top result to open the experience.

 Expand Display adapters branch and select the video card.

 Right-click the device and click the Uninstall option.

 - Restart your computer.

-After rebooting your PC, Windows 10 should automatically reinstall the latest graphics drivers available on Windows Update.
+After rebooting your device, Windows 10 should automatically reinstall the latest graphics drivers available on Windows Update.
 However, it should be noted that if you checked the option to delete the driver from your device, you may need to reinstall the driver manually.